hcoberdalhoff/hcoberdalhoff.github.io/_posts/2021-06-29-Visualize-Cond-Acc-Pols.md

 ![CA-Mermaid-Demo](/images/2021-06-29-condacc-mermaid.png)

+## UPDATE / Batch processing

+If you want to export/visualize all your policies at once and automatically create appropriate filenames, have a look at (ConditionalAccessVisualizer)[https://github.com/hcoberdalhoff/MEMPSToolkit/blob/master/tools/ConditionalAccessVisualizer.ps1].

 ## Additional tooling

 If you need to create PNG, SVG or PDF output from Mermaid, you can install/use [mermaid-cli](https://github.com/mermaid-js/mermaid-cli).